swiftlang/swift-evolution/proposals/NNNN-string-views-hashable-equatable.md

 The `Equatable` conformance leverages the already-optimized `elementsEqual()` function for collections.
 Since the String views are all collections, this will work just fine.

-The `Hashable` conformance also leverages collection functionality and uses the collection's contents and count to generate a hash, consistent with other Standard Library collection types.
+The `Hashable` conformance also leverages collection functionality and uses the collection's contents and a terminator to generate a unique hash, consistent with other Standard Library collection types.

 **The implementation above does not work as of writing (Swift 5.6):**